Creating and Using Layout Templates

 A layout template can also feature a border with your company information, logo, text macros and other details.
 When you identify a file as a template, Chief Architect refers to that file for this information any time you open a new layout file.

 Creating a layout template is easy and can save you a lot of time when creating a new layout file.
+A sample layout template is attached to this article as well.

 To create a layout template